 - The first occurrence of clinical absence requires a clinical make-up.
-The student is expected to notify the instructor PRIOR (by phone, text, or email) to their absence from a clinical or clinical simulation experience.
+The student is expected to notify the instructor PRIOR (by phone, text, or email) to their absence from clinical or clinical simulation experience.
 Failure to do so or doing so after the beginning of the clinical day will result in an "Unsatisfactory" clinical rating for the day.
-The student must contact the clinical coordinator within 72 hours of the missed clinical to receive their make-up day assignment. - For a second occurrence, there is no clinical make-up and the student will incur a 3% deduction from the total course grade for the missed clinical or clinical simulation.
-Each clinical group is scheduled at our clinical facilities for allotted days and times and clinical and simulation faculty are not available nor are they obligated to be available for additional days. - 1.5 A student may appeal the 3% grade deduction by submitting documentation supporting an excused absence (see 1.2 for examples) to the School of Nursing Absence, Progression, and Graduation (APG) Committee.
+The student must contact the clinical coordinator and course leader within 72 hours of the missed clinical to receive their make-up day assignment. - The second occurrence requires a clinical makeup, and the student will incur a 3% deduction from the total course grade for the missed clinical or clinical simulation. - 1.5 A student may appeal the 3% grade deduction by submitting documentation supporting an excused absence (see 1.2 for examples) to the School of Nursing Absence, Progression, and Graduation (APG) Committee.
 The decision of this committee is final.
 Notification of appeal with supporting documentation must be submitted with the clinical education coordinator within 72 hours of absence or the right to appeal is forfeited. - 1.6 Any additional (third) clinical absence, for any reason, even if prior absence received a waiver of the grade deduction, will result in a clinical failure and subsequent failure of the course as the student is unable to meet the student learning outcomes of a clinical course.
 Withdrawal from the course is advised. - 1.7 When a student is going to be absent from a clinical or clinical simulation experience, the student must notify the instructor prior to the start of the scheduled experience.
 Failure to notify the instructor will result in an "Unsatisfactory" clinical rating for the day (violation of Critical Behavior of Safe Practice 4.0: Professionalism).
 In addition to receiving an unsatisfactory for the clinical day, the student would incur the penalty of absence under attendance policy 1.5. - 1.8 When a student is going to be late to a clinical or clinical simulation experience, the student must notify the instructor prior to the start of the scheduled experience.
 Failure to notify the instructor will result in an "Unsatisfactory" clinical rating for the day (violation of Critical Behavior of Safe Practice 4.0: Professionalism).
-Three episodes clinical tardy, whether occurring with prior notification or not, equals one absence and policy 1.5 will be applied.
+Three episodes clinical tardy, whether occurring with prior notification or not, equals one absence and policy 1.5 will be applied. - 1.9 Nursing students are expected to remain on the premises of the clinical facility for the duration of their assigned clinical experience.
+Leaving the facility without prior approval from the clinical instructor or preceptor is strictly prohibited.
+In case of an emergency, students must notify their instructor immediately and obtain explicit permission to leave.
+Failure to adhere to this policy may result in disciplinary action and affect the student's clinical evaluation.

-1.9 Skills Laboratory Attendance:
+1.10 Skills Laboratory Attendance: